ros2/ros2_documentation/source/Tutorials/Intermediate/Monitoring-For-Parameter-Changes-Python.rst

       [INFO] [1746414766.243499816] [node_with_parameters]: Received parameter event
       [INFO] [1746414766.244271445] [node_with_parameters]: Inside event: an_int_param changed to: 4

-Now set the new doble parameter:
+Now set the new double parameter:

 .. code-block:: console